-If you want even more projects, author Joan R. Babcock has a follow-up macrame jewelry book called Micro-Macrame Jewelry II.
-That book includes 12 more macrame jewelry patterns.
+If you crave even more projects, author Joan R. Babcock has a follow-up macrame jewelry book called Micro-Macrame Jewelry II that includes 12 more macrame jewelry patterns you can enjoy.

-That said, neither is among the most modern macrame books you can buy.
-Some of the designs may need to be adapted for the younger crowd.
+That said, neither is among the most modern macrame books you can buy— some of the designs may need to be adapted for a younger crowd.

 Keep in mind that absolute beginners with no experience may struggle with some of the more advanced patterns.
-Consider it a challenge and your skills will improve immensely!
+If you consider the challenge, you’ll see just how immensely your skills will improve!